 The results of our annual salary surveys are available to our members our members’ web (login required).
 These annual surveys stand out as one of our most popular membership benefits.

-The Association offers courses for members of all tariff sectors.
-The programmes include courses about the role of union officers as well as courses on reorganisation processes, pensions, conflict management, labour legislation and management training.
+The association offers courses for union officials of all tariff sectors.
+The programmes include courses about the role of union officials as well as courses on reorganisation processes, pensions, conflict management, labour legislation and management training.

 The association works continuously with developing the internal and external information routines.
 Members are informed of important measures through e-mail and through information published on our web site as well as on our members’ web and through social media.